 - Acetylcholine receptor (AChR) antibodies—found in up to 90% of those with generalized MG and about 50% of those with ocular MG; this is the primary blood test for MG.
 There are three types of AChR antibodies: binding (most frequently tested), blocking, and modulating.

-- Anti-MuSK (muscle-specific kinase) antibodies—found in up to 70% of those who are negative for AchR antibodies and have generalized MG.
+- Anti-MuSK (muscle-specific kinase) antibodies—found in about 50% to 70% of those who are negative for AChR antibodies and have generalized MG.

-- Anti-Striated muscle antibody test—found in about 80% of those with MG who have an enlarged thymus gland and indicate a significantly increased likelihood of the person having a thymoma.
+- Anti-striated muscle antibodies—found in about 80% of those with MG who have an enlarged thymus gland and indicate a significantly increased likelihood of the person having a thymoma (generally benign tumor of the thymus).

 Other testing that may sometimes be ordered: